TheNicGard/DungeonStar/manual/manual-draft.md

 ## Rings

-Rings (represented by **=**) give the protagonist a more permanent effect than spells or potions, and one can be worn on both the left and right hand.
+Rings (represented by **=**) give the protagonist a more permanent magical effect than spells or potions, and one can be worn on both the left and right hand.

 ## Light Sources

 Light sources can be found in the dungeon to increase the protagonist's field of view.
 Some items (like candles) only last for a certain amount of time, but it is rumored that some sources of light don't run out of power.

 # Controls

-The controls of **Dungeon Star** are ever-changing as new features are added, and as old controls are considered to be awful, but this list of controls is accurate to the vision of the game.

 ## Menu Manipulation